GurPreetSinghKaur/Web-Scrapper/README.md

 - Java, Maven, Spring, Hibernate, MySQL (for web scraping and backend)
 - JavaScript, NodeJs, HTML, CSS (for the web application)
-- Deployed using Railway.app (MySQL and Java containers)
+- Deployed using Railway.app which uses Docker (MySQL and Java containers)

 ## Features
 * Web Scraping: The app scrapes iPhone prices from five predefined websites.
 This ensures you have access to real-time pricing information.